aws-samples/terraform-eks-workshop/workshop/content/020_prerequisites/k8stools.md

 {{% /notice %}}

-Once reconnected to a terminal you can confirm the resize of the OS disk worked with:
+Once reconnected to a terminal you can confirm the resizing of the OS disk worked with:

 ```bash
 df -m /